 Figure 8.
-Comparison of the binary pulsars discovered by MMGPS-L with the known binaries in the Galactic field excluding pulsars in globular clusters (Data are taken from the ATNF catalogue (Manchester et al. 2005)).
-Binary pulsars whose companion mass nature is known is also provided for distinction.
-Lines of constant minimum companion mass (M{comp}) are represented as grey dashed lines.
-M{comp} is calculated assuming the pulsar mass to be 1.35 M{\odot} .
+Comparison of the binary pulsars discovered by MMGPS-L with the known binaries in the Galactic field excluding pulsars in globular clusters (data are taken from the ATNF catalogue; Manchester et al. 2005).
+Binary pulsars whose companion mass nature is known are also provided for distinction.
+Lines of constant minimum companion mass ( $M{comp}$ ) are represented as grey dashed lines. $M{comp}$ is calculated assuming the pulsar mass to be 1.35 M $\odot$ .
 The eccentric systems found in the MMGPS-L so far are marked separately.